webxdc/webxdc_docs/src/intro.md

 provides useful theoretical and practical background for writing robust offline-first web apps without requiring a central online authority acting as the "source of truth".
-Even if you don't study the topic in depth, reading [Shared web application state] introduces you to the terminology and neccessary considerations for any P2P system, with a particular eye on webxdc.
+Even if you don't study the topic in depth, reading [Shared web application state] introduces you to the terminology and necessary considerations for any P2P system, with a particular eye on webxdc.